top of page

 Preschool Alphabet.

-Goal: My goal for today is to encourage my child to write the letter Aa using proper letter formation.
+Goal: My goal for today is to encourage my students to write the letter Aa using proper letter formation.

 Instructional Method: